-Costco Wholesale Corporation has a global supplier Code of Conduct which prohibits human rights abuses in our supply chain.
-Practices such as human trafficking, physical abuse, restricting freedom of movement, confiscation of passports and other documentation, unsafe work environments, failure to pay adequate wages, excessive or forced overtime, illegal child labour and many other aspects of worker welfare are addressed by the Code.
-By signing Costco’s supplier agreement the supplier warrants compliance with the Code, including its sub-suppliers.
+Costco Wholesale Corporation has a global supplier Code of Conduct, which prohibits human rights abuses in our supply chain.
+Practices such as human trafficking, physical abuse, restricting freedom of movement, confiscation of passports and other documentation, unsafe work environments, failure to pay adequate wages, excessive or forced overtime, illegal child labour, and many other aspects of worker welfare are addressed by the Code.
+By signing Costco’s supplier agreement, the supplier warrants compliance with the Code, including by its sub-suppliers.
 We may acknowledge and accept a supplier's code as equivalent to our Code.

 To evaluate compliance, we arrange for the audit of certain facilities of selected suppliers, with an emphasis on suppliers of private-label merchandise and suppliers whose product or country of origin poses an increased risk.
 Audits are performed by independent third-party auditors who specialise in social responsibility audits.
 While we retain the right to conduct unannounced audits, as a practical matter, some minimum notice is given to comply with security concerns and to allow the supplier to collect records that are reviewed during the audit.
 Sub-suppliers generally are outside the scope of the audit.

 Unfortunately, violations of our Code still occur.
 When we discover a violation, we respond in a manner commensurate with the nature and extent of the violation.
 Certain violations may result in immediate remedial action, including termination of the business relationship.
 Depending on the circumstances, we may allow a supplier reasonable time to develop and implement a plan for remediation.
 In those instances we conduct follow-up audits to monitor progress.